secnextechnologies/WebSieve/README.md

 # WebSieve

+## Description
+"Websieve" is the name of the Python script that extracts unique URLs from a given webpage.
+It is a combination of the words "web" (referring to the internet) and "sieve" (a tool used to filter out unwanted particles from a mixture).
+The name suggests that the script is used to filter out All URLs from a webpage and extract only the ones that are unique and relevant.

 ## Extract Unique URLs from a Webpage

 This Python script extracts all unique URLs from a given webpage and outputs them to the console or to a file.
 It uses the requests module to send a GET request to the specified URL and the BeautifulSoup module to parse the HTML content of the response.